 As soon as you sign into FileRun you will be prompted to change the password.
 Although the automatically generated password is quite secure, it's still a good idea to set your own.

 Warning: The FileRun superuser is the only account not protected against brute force login attacks, so it is very important that you set a password that cannot be guessed by a computer.
 Set a long password, containing also uppercase letters, digits and symbols.

-/var/www/html/system/data/ folder.
-It is important that you edit the user account, from the FileRun control panel, and set the home folder path pointing to a folder which is located outside the public area of your web server (ie. outside
+At first login you will be prompted to configure the FileRun superuser account with a home folder.
+Set the home folder path pointing to a folder which is located outside the public area of your web server (ie. outside

 You could create a folder